 The Center for Legal & Court Technology (CLCT) is excited to announce that its annual Artificial Intelligence Writing Competition is now live!
-This popular competition is in its fourth year and CLCT looks forward to receiving the submissions, by December 20, 2020.
+This popular competition is in its fourth year and CLCT looks forward to receiving the submissions, by the new deadline of February 7, 2021.

 All current law students* worldwide are cordially invited to submit one paper, which must:

 - Present an interesting issue posed by these technologies;

 - Explain why it likely will arise and to what degree; and,